sakshamdani1402/newsapp/README.md

-Sure!
-Here is the formatted README content for your repository:

----

 # NewsRipple

 **NewsRipple** is a simple and responsive news website built using React.js.
 It displays the latest news articles from different categories such as Business, Health, Science, Sports, Entertainment, and Technology.